 When a trial separation does not work and you plan to file for divorce, notify joint credit card companies to freeze or cancel the accounts.
 This may avoid the situation of an angry ex-spouse going on a shopping spree.
-Balances owed will usually need to be paid before cancelling the account.
+Balances owed will usually need to be paid before canceling the account.

 Timing of divorce

 Often you have little control over the timing of a divorce; however, if you are the one planning to leave you have more flexibility.
-In January and September, the number of divorce filings increase because it is easier to deal with divorce after the holidays and summer vacation.
+In January and September, the number of divorce filings increases because it is easier to deal with divorce after the holidays and summer vacation.

 Another consideration for a non-working spouse is retirement.
-If you have not had Social Security withheld from your wages, if could impact how much you receive in retirement.
+If you have not had Social Security withheld from your wages, it could impact how much you receive in retirement.
 A marriage of at least 10 years qualifies the non-working spouse for Social Security benefits through the ex-spouses earnings.

 When considering divorce, contact an Illinois family law attorney.
 The divorce process is complex and mistakes could have lasting consequences.
 A lawyer can offer assistance and make sure that your rights are protected.